NRD-Tech/nrdtech-terraform-aws-account-bootstrap/README.md

 ## SSO
 * If your account is using the SSO system you will need to do the following
-1. Add access and secret credentials to ~/.aws/credentials
+1. Make sure you do NOT have the access and secret credentials in ~/.aws/credentials
+    * otherwise commands will attempt to use them even if you are logged in with SSO
 2. Add config to ~/.aws/config
 ```
 [profile mycompanyname]